AntoninU2/Documentation/OpcUA/Support_Reference/FB's/OpcUaCli_Monitoring.md

 - `Execute`: Controls whether monitoring is active.
 - `ConnectionHdl`: Ensures the connection to the OPC UA server is active.
 - `IsActive`: Specifies if the variable is monitored.
-- `NodeID_0`: Specifies the nodes being monitored.
+- `NodeID`: Specifies the nodes being monitored.
 - `Variable`: Maps monitored items to PLC variables.

 ## Function Block `FB_OpcUaCli_Monitor` 🔄